 VIX has shown a bit of restraint lately as charts and volume suggest, but as this index has been pushed down into the low 20’s and even high teens, it is coiled and ready for a push upward.
 The VIX can push upwards of 10%-20% in one day, making it one of the best day trades out there if one knows how to trade the news.

-Oil: As oil continues is slow march upward, the VIX can be used as a hold play for day traders and those with short to medium buy and hold strategies.
+Oil: As oil continues in a bear market trend, the VIX can be used as a hold play for day traders and those with short to medium buy and hold strategies.